DonSchenck/vac-seen-generator/README.md

 * VaccinationType — string that denotes which vaccination, for example, Pfizer or Moderna.
 * ShotNumber — an integer indicating which shot this is for this recipient, i.e. first, second, third, etc.

+## Need help?
+If you need help or get stuck, email devsandbox@redhat.com.
+If you find a defect, [create an Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in this repository.

 ## Using this microservice
 This microservice has an API endpoint to which you can post a date.
 For that date, a random number of random events (from 1 to 40) are added to the Kafka event stream.
 This API can be called multiple times; it uses the current date and time as the EventTimestamp property.
 Calling it over and over simply adds more events to the Kafka event stream.